dfinity/portal/docs/developer-docs/integrations/rosetta/index.md

 ## Set up a Rosetta node

 You can set up a Rosetta API-compliant node to interact with the Internet Computer and exchange Internet Computer Protocol (ICP) tokens.
-To keep the instructions simple,you can use a Docker image to create the integration with the Rosetta API.
+To keep the instructions simple, you can use a Docker image to create the integration with the Rosetta API.
 You can also build and run the binary using the source code.

 If you don’t already have [Docker](https://docs.docker.com/get-docker/) on your computer, download and install the latest version.